JupiterOne/graph-jira/docs/jupiterone-io/graph-jira.md

 ### In Jira

-#### Configure an User for API Access
+#### Configure a User for API Access

-**Option 1 - Create a New User**

-1. Create a new service account for JupiterOne use or use an existing account.
-1. Login to Jira and navigate to *User Management*.
+It is recommended that you create an Atlassian user for exclusive use by JupiterOne (a "service account" user).
+This user will be limited to the permissions required for the integration to function.

+!!! note

+    The Jira Free plan treats all users as an admin.
+You may simply use your user to create an API token.

+1. Create a new email address in your organization's domain, such as `jupiterone+jira@yourdomain.com`.
+1. Log into [Atlassian Admin][aadmin] and navigate to *Manage Users* for the Organization owning the target Jira account.
-1. Send an invite to the service account.
+1. Click *Invite users* to invite the service account.

-**Option 2 - Leverage an Existing User**

-Before you use an existing user, you should verify a couple of things.

-- Make sure the appropriate permissions are configured/can be added to the account (see the *Permissions* section below).
-- Make sure you have the ability to login to the user's Jira account.
+   - Role: Basic
+   - Product access: Jira Software
+   - Group membership: `jira-software-users`

-#### Permissions
+##### Permissions

 - Authorize the user to read groups and users by granting the ["Browse Users" global permission][5].
 This allows JupiterOne to provide visibility into Jira access.
 - Authorize browse access to projects configured in JupiterOne.
 Use [group, project, role, and issue security features of Jira][3] to manage the user's access.
 Note that restricting to read-only access will require explicit removal of write permissions.
 Please see the Jira article on [How to Create a Read Only User][4].
 - Authorize "Create Issues" permissions in projects that serve as JupiterOne Alert Rule action targets.

-#### Create an API Token
+##### Create an API Token

 1. Log in to Jira as the JupiterOne user and follow the Jira guide to [create an API token][2].